oasysgames/oasys-docs/docs/techdocs/02-build/01-hub-layer-node.md

 ```
 5. Check `sestatus`

-On CentOs, sometimes `sestatus` stops to run geth, so you need to change
+　On CentOs, sometimes `sestatus` stops to run geth, so you need to change：

 ```
 $ sestatus
 ```
 　then, following result will out:

 ```
 SELinux status:                 enabled